fpgmaas/deptry/docs/usage.md

 where `.` is the path to the root directory of the project to be scanned.

-If your project have multiple source directories, multiple root directories can be provided:
+If your project has multiple source directories, multiple root directories can be provided:

 ```shell
 deptry a_directory another_directory